 The Heart of God the Father is Christ Jesus.
 And the heart of Christ is mercy and compassion.
-This is the Treasure of God, which He freely bestows upon His creatures in gentleness and peace; because it is always His nature to be gracious.
+Such is the Treasure of God, which He freely bestows upon His creatures in gentleness and peace; for it is always His nature to be gracious and kind.
 The Father treasures His Son, and for His sake He treasures you.
 Christ Jesus treasures mercy, and in mercy He forgives your sins and saves you.

-This mercy and compassion of God the Father in Christ Jesus is what characterizes the Kingdom of God, and this is what life in His Kingdom is like, the way it is lived in His presence, by grace.
+This mercy and compassion of God the Father in Christ Jesus are what characterize the Kingdom of God.
+This is what life in His Kingdom is like, the way that it is lived in His presence by grace.

-The grace and favor of God is a priceless treasure, indeed.
+The grace and favor of God are a priceless treasure, indeed.
 It is a real prize that remains forever, which gives everlasting life to you.
-It cannot be earned or purchased, but only received as a gift; not by works, but through repentant faith in Christ.
-Though such repentance and faith are yours, they are not of yourself, but of God.
-This, too, He works in you by His grace alone.
+It cannot be earned or purchased, but only received as a gift; not by works, but only through repentant faith in Christ.
+And although such repentance and faith are yours, they are not of yourself but of God.
+They are His good work in you, by grace alone.

-When you live in view of that, in that sure hope and certain confidence of Christ, then your entire life and your whole world are shaped by the grace and favor of God, His mercy and compassion.
+When you live by such faith — in the sure hope and certain confidence of Christ — your entire life and your whole world are shaped by the grace and favor of God, by His mercy and compassion.

-It is a matter of where you have fixed your focus; that is where your heart and home are at.
+It is a matter of where you have fixed your focus.
+That is where your heart and home are.
 When you are conscious of your life before God in Christ, and you live unto Him by faith in His mercy, then you have true joy, even in the midst of sorrow, and you rest in peace in the midst of death.

 But when you are conscious, not of God, but of yourself — when you are not Christ-conscious, but self-conscious — then your body and life in the world are hounded by relentless demands and constant concerns, by worries and anxieties that never fully go away.
 The harder you try to get on top of it all, the less you are able to set your heart and mind at ease, or to let your body rest.